 That’s why your score is converted, because your scaled score can change (for better or worse, or not) depending on the score conversion chart and how many answers you got correctly, and whether you got enough correct answers to justify a change in your score.

-LSAT Score Range: Scaled Score
+Scaled LSAT Score

 The Scaled Score, as mentioned above, is your raw score converted according to the LSAC Score Conversion Chart, which changes every year.
 Your scaled score is supposed to represent a more accurate picture of your proficiency in each of the areas tested by the LSAT.
 The LSAT score range has always been between 120 and 180, but, since LSAC retabulates the conversion chart to account for every new version of the LSAT the number of correct answers you need to get a high score may change, but not by a lot.

-LSAT Score Range: Percentile Score
+Percentile LSAT Score

 Your percentile score is also an important metric when you get your LSAT score report.
 Your percentile score shows law schools where you placed relative to all the other test-takers on that date.
 If you’re in the 80th percentile, it means that you scored higher than 80% of the other test-takers in your cohort, and the comparison is the same for each number, from the highest (90th percentile = 90%) to the lowest (20 or 30th percentile).
 If you come out in any percentile lower than 50, you should consider taking the test again.

-LSAT Score Range: What is the Best LSAT Score?
+What is the Highest Possible LSAT Score?

-LSAT Score Range: What is a Competitive LSAT Score?
+What is a Competitive LSAT Score?

 A competitive LSAT score depends on which school you are applying to, as the elite, Ivy League colleges in the US and the best law schools in Canada have different criteria for what is considered a competitive score than mid-range schools.
 The LSAT range for the top 5 law schools according to law school rankings was between 160-175 for their most recent incoming class.
 But if you are applying to the easiest law schools to get into your LSAT score can be within the range of 150 and 160 to be considered competitive.

-LSAT Score Range: What is a Poor LSAT Score?
+What is a Poor LSAT Score?

 A poor LSAT is any scaled score that slides below the usual 150 threshold.
 Usually, if you get anywhere between 140 and 150, you’ll be advised by any law school admissions consulting professional to retake the LSAT.
 Even if your other applications materials are outstanding, with an LSAT score below 150, law school admissions committee will doubt whether you can keep up with the rigors of law school.
 You may have a chance with law schools that don’t require the LSAT, but if you want to get into a top-tier and competitive program, you need to score higher.

-Why is a Good LSAT Score Important?
+Is a Good LSAT Score Important?

 The reasons why getting a good LSAT score is important include: